William Houston (actor): Early life and career

 Born in Sussex, he grew up in Northern Ireland.

 Trained at the Central School of Speech and Drama, Houston has played many leading classical stage roles.

 These have included: Troilus in Troilus and Cressida, Prince Hal in both parts of Henry IV and the title roles in Henry V (for which he was nominated for an Evening Standard Theatre Award for Best Actor), Ben Jonson's Sejanus, and Coriolanus, all for the Royal Shakespeare Company; Pentheus/Agave in Sir Peter Hall's production of Euripides' Bacchai at the National Theatre.
 He replaced Iain Glen in the lead role in Fortune's Fool at the Old Vic from January 2014.

 Between May and July 2014 he played Titus in Shakespeare's Titus Andronicus directed by Lucy Bailey at Shakespeare's Globe Theatre.

 In April 2009, he appeared in "Cause and Effect", the second episode of the third series of Robin Hood.
 He also played the character of Boucher in the BBC's adaptation of Elizabeth Gaskell's 'North and South' with Daniela Denby-Ashe and Richard Armitage.
 He appears in the BBC series of Casualty 1909 and 1907, as Dr. Millias Culpin.

 He played Constable 'Clarky' Clarke in the 2009 film Sherlock Holmes alongside Robert Downey, Jr. and Jude Law, directed by Guy Ritchie (credited as William Houston), and reprised the role in the 2011 sequel Sherlock Holmes: A Game of Shadows.
 He worked with From Software to voice cast as Marvellous Chester in the DLC for 2011's Dark Souls, King Vendrick in 2014's Dark Souls II and its rerelease Scholar of the First Sin.
 He also voiced NPCs Retired Hunter Djura and the Gatekeeper in Bloodborne in 2015, and the optional boss enemy Oceiros, the Consumed King in Dark Souls III in 2016.

 In 2020, he played Ted Daszkiewicz in the BBC drama The Salisbury Poisonings.

+Houston appeared as Ser Robyn Rhysling in HBO's A Knight of the Seven Kingdoms in 2026.